MorenoLopez/a_maze_ing-2.0/README.md

 ### AI usage

 - **Animation Implementation**: AI assistance was used to implement smooth animations for maze generation and path display, improving the visual feedback and user experience.
-- **Code Quality**: Copilot helped refactor and optimize the code to support animation features efficiently.
+- **Code Quality**: AI helped refactor and optimize the code to support animation features efficiently.
 - **Documentation**: AI was used to enhance comments and docstrings throughout the codebase, making the code more maintainable and easier to understand for other developers.
 - **Code Review**: AI provided suggestions for improving code consistency and best practices.